joseph-liew/Diverse-Assign/README.md

 ## Use Cases <a name="use"></a>
 - Assigning participants/students of different backgrounds into breakouts/classes.
 - Creating diverse groups for ice-breaking activities.
-- Objective and impartial assigment of people / items into groups.
+- Objective and impartial assessment of people / items into groups.
-- Assigning experimnents in A/B experiments to different customer segments.
+- Assigning experiments in A/B experiments to different customer segments.
-- Assigning compounds in combinatorial chemisty and pharmaceutical interaction experiments.
+- Assigning compounds in combinatorial chemistry and pharmaceutical interaction experiments.
 - Homogenous admixture of multiple dependent variables for multi-factor experiments.
 - Other uses: Programme is ordinal/nominal agnostic.
 It can be easily used to assign anything into diverse groups.